javawork/Collo/README.md

 __Delete__ : It'll be applied right away if you confirm to delete.
 If the reposirory is in use, "Delete" button will be unvisible.

-## Contributing

-We encourage contributions of all kinds.
-If you would like to contribute in some way, please review our guidelines for contributing.

 ## License infomation

 __Collo__ is distributed under the terms and conditions of the MIT license.